 The sea grape propagates easily by seeds or cuttings.
-To propagate by cuttings, sever a branch in the beginning of spring and replant as soon as possible in a mix of peat moss potting mix and sand.
-Make sure to keep the cuttings moist and in a sunny area, and their drainage should be good.
+To propagate by cuttings, sever a branch during the beginning of spring and replant as soon as possible in a combination of peat moss potting mix and sand.
+Make sure to keep the cuttings moist and in a sunny area, with good drainage.
 The seedlings can grow in a container until they become large enough to transfer into the ground.
-Propagation by seed is fairly simple — extract the seeds by hand, allow them to dry out, and replant in the same mix you’d use for cuttings.
+Propagation by seed is fairly simple: extract the seeds by hand, allow them to dry out, and replant in the same mix you’d use for cuttings.

-Generally not necessary for the sea grape.
-They can be cultivated in a pot and then transferred; once they outgrow their pot, there’s really no reason to repot them.
+Repotting is generally not necessary for the sea grape.
+They can be cultivated in a pot and then transferred.
+Once they outgrow their pot, there’s really no reason to repot them.
 If the roots are protruding from the pot and the plant is still very young, they can be transferred to a larger container, preferably a plastic one.

-The sea grape is only one of several other Coccoloba species that also grow grapelike fruit and are closely related.
-For instance, the Grandleaf Seagrape (C. pubescens) is very similar in appearance but is much larger, with terminal spikes of flowers over two feet high.
-The pigeonplum (C. diversifolia) is also a common seaside plant; its leaves are a darker green and it grows taller than the sea grape.
+The sea grape is one of several Coccoloba species that also grow grape-like fruit and are closely related.
+For example, the Grandleaf Seagrape (C. pubescens) is very similar in appearance but is much larger, with terminal spikes of flowers over two feet high.
+The pigeonplum (C. diversifolia) is also a common seaside plant; its leaves are a darker green, and it grows taller than the sea grape.

 C. uvifera responds well to pruning and should be pared back in late summer in order to maintain the ideal shape; when left unchecked, it tends to sprawl.
-Watering it regularly can ensure that it reaches its full potential, and definitely keep it in warm tropical conditions that mirror its natural habitat.
+Watering it regularly can ensure that it reaches its full potential, and it should be kept in warm, tropical conditions that mirror its natural habitat.
 This tough and tolerant shrub can be a great ornamental plant for those along the tropical coastline.